 The Iranian Ministry of Health and Medical Education (MOHME) believes the country's import reliance in 2010 was around 4% in volume terms and 35% in value terms.
 BMI estimated that Iran's actual pharmaceutical import reliance in value terms is 40-50%, although we stress that this is a market from which it is difficult to obtain reliable information.
-We also note that available historical import data is patchy, which makes it difficult to predict an accurate forward-looking value trajectory.
+We also note that available historical e/f = BMI estimate/forecast.
+Source: Local news sources, domestic companies, BMI import data is patchy, which makes it difficult to predict an accurate forward-looking value trajectory.
+Additionally, political issues and the rampant inflation levels only serve to increase risks to our forecasts.